KHP-Informatics/illumina-array-protocols/README.md

 and/or variants where the associated probe sequence(s) does not uniquely map back to the reference genome.

 Removing these variants will speed up clustering times and improve SNP and Sample call rates.
 More importantly, the end user is then not faced with analysing un-reliable data.

+#### Do these probes represent any published GWAS findings?
+We plan on interesting these lists if un-reliable variants with GWAS hits.
+In the hope, that non of the reported hits are from probes/variants that should have never made it into the final analyses.

 #### TO ADD TO PIPELINE
 We need to build into the pipeline a method to detect and/or flag these